kaby76/Piggy/README.md

 transformational system that was motivated by the lack of a good pinvoke generator for C#, and tools such as XPath, XSLT, and Antlr.
-It uses the same basic algorithm of DFS traversal of the AST commonly used, e.g., as in ClangSharp and CppSharp, but turns the visitor code of those programs "inside-out" using _templates_.
+It uses the same basic algorithm of DFS traversal of the AST commonly used, e.g., as in ClangSharp and CppSharp, but turns the visitor and listener patterns and code of those programs "inside-out" using _templates_.

 In Piggy, a _template_ is a combination of a tree regular expression, C# code and plain text blocks.
 The pattern matcher